Algorithms¶

 This will set each element of

-.The input and output ranges must either be distinct (i.e. non-overlapping) or the same range (hence the transformation may be performed in-place).
+outto one more than corresponding element invusing a chunk size of10.The input and output ranges must either be distinct (i.e. non-overlapping) or the same range (hence the transformation may be performed in-place).

 If the function or projection handed to

-are async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike
+mapare async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike

-, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.
+std::transform, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.

-Reductions with fold
+Reductions with fold¶

 -